LiSH7450/MoLFormer-XL-CNN_model/README.md

 File DESCRIPTION
 ====================
 ## Introduction
-In this study, we employ MoLFormer-XL [33], a pre-trained model trained on large-scale molecular datasets, to encode molecules.
+In this study, we employ MoLFormer-XL, a pre-trained model trained on large-scale molecular datasets, to encode molecules.
 This is coupled with convolutional neural networks (CNN) to predict the risk of drug-induced QT prolongation (DIQT), drug-induced teratogenicity (DIT), and drug-induced rhabdomyolysis (DIR).
 ## Configuration
 The environment of our model is athe same as "MoLFormer"(https://github.com/IBM/molformer/blob/main/environment.md)
 ## Datasets